floydpink/Mantis-CI-www/README.md

 Travis-CI
 =========

-www submodule for the Travis-CI phonegap app, which has an [Android wrapper](https://github.com/floydpink/Travis-CI) now, and hopefully, would soon have wrappers for other platforms!
+www git-submodule for the Travis-CI phonegap app, which has both an [Android](https://github.com/floydpink/Travis-CI) and [iOS](https://github.com/floydpink/Travis-CI-iOS) wrappers!

-Check this out  (from your smartphone) on the [web](http://floydpink.github.com/Travis-CI-www/) or read more about the [android app](http://floydpink.github.com/Travis-CI/).
+Check this out (from your smartphone) on the [web](http://floydpink.github.io/Travis-CI-www/) or get the [apps for both Android & iOS](http://floydpink.github.com/Travis-CI/).